spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 **Troubleshooting**

-Add the following redirect URIs to Microsoft Entra App to enable integartion with the Kubernetes Dashboard:
+Add the following redirect URIs to Microsoft Entra App to enable integration with the Kubernetes Dashboard:

 You can also add additional redirect URIs.
 The URIs in the table below are useful when you want to use Entra ID for OIDC authentication into your Kubernetes clusters.